Nonprofit Insurance Coverage Needs & Common Claims

 Even though nonprofits do not create revenue like typical businesses, they do operate in a very similar corporate structure.
 Because of this, nonprofits often face many of the liabilities that regular corporations face.
 Likewise, they are just as likely to be sued by a variety of parties.

 And no matter whether the claims are warranted or not, it takes time and money to either dismiss or settle them in court.
-To better understand the liabilities that nonprofits commonly face, let’s take a look at some of the most typical examples of claims that are commonly filed against nonprofit organizations.
+To better understand the liabilities that nonprofits commonly face, let’s look at some of the most typical examples of claims commonly filed against nonprofit organizations.

 Contractual Disputes

-Nonprofits often operate in an ad hoc style and reach agreements on cooperation with third parties via the phone or in-person without ever signing a contract.
+Nonprofits often operate ad hoc style and reach agreements on cooperation with third parties via the phone or in person without ever signing a contract.
 While some of these arrangements do end up working out, there is always a chance that something will go wrong.
 And if you don’t have a clear contract that stipulates the terms of the agreement, lawsuits are bound to occur after disputes arise.

-In these types of situations, a professional liability policy would help to pay legal costs associated with such contractual disputes.
+In these situations, a professional liability policy would help to pay the legal costs associated with contractual disputes.

 Personal Injuries

-Just like regular employees, volunteers that work for nonprofits run the risk of being injured while they are working for the organization.
-It doesn’t matter if the injuries are accidental or intentional, the nonprofit will be held liable for them if they occurred while the volunteer was performing services for the organization.
+Just like regular employees, volunteers who work for nonprofits run the risk of being injured while performing services for the organization.
+Whether the injuries are accidental or intentional, the nonprofit will be held liable for them if they occur while the volunteer is performing services for the organization.

 That’s why nonprofits need to have workers compensation insurance, even if they are not paying the people who are volunteering for them.